 To compute some household characteristics such as household size, presence of children, or presence of elderly members, it is necessary to identify the records of all persons in the same household.
-Households within the December 2013 CPS-FSS are uniquely and completely identified by two household identifiers in combination, HRHHID and HRHHID2.
+Households within the December CPS-FSS are uniquely and completely identified by two household identifiers in combination, HRHHID and HRHHID2.
+(State of residence is no longer required to uniquely identify households.)
 Characteristics of the household reference person can be assigned from the person record with PERRP 1 or 2, which will always be the record with the lowest-numbered PERRP in the household.
 To match to other months' CPS files, add the HRMIS variable to the household identification, adjusting one of the files for the difference in survey month.

-Weights: Estimating Population Distributions of Person and Household Characteristics

-The CPS is a complex probability sample, and interviewed households as well as persons in those households are assigned weights so that the full interviewed sample represents the total national non-institutionalized civilian population.
+Weights: Estimating Population Distributions of Person and Household Characteristics The CPS is a complex probability sample, and interviewed households as well as persons in those households are assigned weights so that the full interviewed sample represents the total national non-institutionalized civilian population.
 Initial weights are assigned based on probability of selection into the sample, and weights are then adjusted iteratively to match population controls for selected demographic characteristics at State and national levels.
 There are two sets of household and person weights in this data file: (1) labor force survey weights, and (2) Food Security Supplement weights.